NY Senate District 6

 Old Bethpage Read More

-In 1695, Thomas Powell purchased about 10,000 acres from local Indian tribes, including the Marsapeque, Matinecoc, and Sacatogue, for 140 English pounds.
+In 1695, Thomas Powell purchased about 10,000 acres from local Native American tribes, including the Marsapeque, Matinecoc, and Sacatogue, for 140 English pounds.
 This land, included present day Bethpage as well as Old Bethpage and is known as the Bethpage Purchase.

 In 1932, under the administration of Long Island State Parks Commissioner Robert Moses, Bethpage State Park was opened.
 The park and its 1,400 acres is almost entirely within the hamlet of Old Bethpage.